qwasium/ssh-memo/local-port-forward.md

 ## Use Cases

+When we want to access a certain port on a server, but the server is behind a firewall.

-- vnc
+- VNC
 - Web Apps over HTTP/HTTPS
   - Web GUI (Proxmox, TrueNAS, etc.)
-  - Jupyter
+  - Jupyter Lab
-  - RStudio server
+  - RStudio Server

-## Example: Web server over
+## Example: Tunnelling a web app (HTTP/HTTPS) over a jump server

 - `web server`: chicken@192.168.10.100
   - ssh port: 51515